AGHARTA Artisan Shaving Soap & Aftershave Bundle | Ultra Premium CK-6 Formula

 Soapmaking for me doesn't just end when the soap is cured.
 There's the story, the label design, the photos and artwork chosen to tell the tale, the research, the scent research and how they work with each other, the dry erase board, the clippings, sometimes even the travel.
 (Remember I'm the guy who drove to Roswell, New Mexico just to release a soap!)

 The AGHARTA Trilogy, AKA: The Shaver Mystery is what I believe to be our most epic yet!
-Not only do all three soaps thematically work and tell pieces of a saga together but the scents are also interchangeable.
+Not only do all three soaps thematically work in unison to tell pieces of the ongoing saga, but the scents are also interchangeable!
 Meaning, they compliment each other opening up a truly creative mix and match experience!
 So get creative with them in your daily combinations!

 His outrageous and sometimes perverse tales of the inner earth colored my adolescent mind and probably not for the better.
-The fantastical worlds he created were a well springing with endless possibility.
+The fantastical worlds he created were a well spring of endless possibility.
 What made these stories all the richer (pun intended) was that he believed them to be true!

 That said, that was my introduction to the concept of the hollow earth.
 From that point on it was always of interest to me be it fiction or theory, i ate it all up and continue to do so finding new material on the subject or revisiting the classics.
 Note, I am not admitting to subscribe to such a belief but in reverie I do often entertain the possibilities.

-Up until this point, the trilogy has really been moved along in images and fragments from the prior 2 releases: High Jump 47 and Strange Island.
+Up until this point, the trilogy has only really been cryptically told in images and prosaic fragments from the prior 2 releases: High Jump 47 and Strange Island.
 If you are just tuning in, I suggest you read those two sales pages first and in order.
-Please approach them with a willing suspension of disbelief or as a child.
+Please approach them with a willing suspension of disbelief.
 Maybe fill in the blanks with your own whimsical additions.

 Heck, you could even go back to last years Harvest Moon Trilogy and start there!
 That was Dixie, The WOW Signal and finally Harvest Moon.
-Steeplechase was also an offshoot of the story as was Ciderhouse 5, supplemental if you will...much like Cold Spices is a supplemental part of this trilogy.
+Steeplechase was also an offshoot of the story as was Ciderhouse 5, supplemental if you will.
+Much like Cold Spices is a supplemental part of this trilogy.
 Most of my labels are telling some kind of tale and are created for those with eyes to see, sort to speak.
+I consider them pillars holding up the PAA Universe.

 Now we get to AGHARTA, the journey is over.
-Up until this point AGHARTA too was propelled by visual snippets and lyrical fragments but from here on in I subconsciously, it would seem, decided to take a more traditional approach, a scent description that accidentally turned into possibly a novella. lol...this is so typical for me...nothing is ever simple.
+Up until this point AGHARTA too was propelled by visual snippets and lyrical fragments but from here on in I subconsciously, it would seem, decided to take a more traditional approach, a scent description that accidentally turned into possibly a novella.
+Sigh, this is so typical for me, nothing is ever simple.

 I really did just set out to write, I swear, another fragmental description of the scent and the scene.
 This was around 7 o'clock pm last night and lasted till about 10 pm.
 I awoke today and was back at it sporadically throughout the day.

 There is a whole wacky world out there still and I do belief there is much more to be discovered under our oceans, on land, deep in the jungles, in my labels (!) and as you may have guessed by now, underneath our feet!
-I want you to keep that excitement you feel welling up inside you as you read these words, it's infectious and should be shared and applied to your everyday life, it's okay to be a grown up kid and it's ok to geek out on soap...you already know that much.
-Be kind to each other and now lets begin our race of Good vs Evil...
+I want you to keep that excitement you feel welling up inside you as you read these words, it's infectious and should be shared and applied to your everyday life, it's okay to be a grown up kid and it's ok to geek out on soap, you already know that much.
+Be kind to each other and now lets begin our race of Good vs Evil, shall we?

 SPECIAL THANKS to the staff and rangers of Kartchner Caverns, AZ!
 I can only imagine what you were thinking when we barged in dressed for a journey to the center of the earth!